 The University of Arizona wins this award for its affordable and high-quality education.
 The 30-year return on investment for the school is 8.2%, according to PayScale.com – among the best in the nation.
 The school is also ranked among the best national universities by U.S. News & World Report, noted for its academic strength, cost, and availability of financial aid, as well as named one of the best values in public colleges by Kiplinger.

 The University of Arizona receives this award thanks to its generous financial aid and scholarship offerings.
-According to the National Center for Education Statistics, 83% of full-time beginning undergraduate students received financial aid during the 2010-11 school year, with 74% receiving scholarship or grant aid.
+According to the National Center for Education Statistics, 83% of full-time beginning undergraduate students received financial aid, with 74% receiving scholarship or grant aid.
 Additionally, 68% of all undergraduate students received grant or scholarship aid during that time.

 This award goes to the University of Arizona, thanks to its unique online meteorology program and connections.
 The department is working closely with the 25th Operational Weather Squadron at Davis-Monthan Air Force Base and with Tucson’s DM-50, a citizen’s support group.
 The program was also developed by the head of the school’s Department of Atmospheric Sciences.